surrealroad/wp-safari-push/README.md

 --
 You'll also need a seperate, working HTTPS server for communicating with Safari and Apple Push Notification Server (referred to as the "Web Service").
 For a PHP implementation of the Web Service, refer to our reference project at https://github.com/surrealroad/Safari-Push-Notifications.
+Alternatively, you can use the free version of Pushwoosh (http://www.pushwoosh.com)

 Can I see it in action?
 --